neandrake/dicom-pipe/dcmpipe_cli/readme.md

 Commands:
-  print    Parses a single file and prints the DICOM elements to stdout browse   Browse a DICOM dataset in a text-based user interface index    Manage a database index of DICOM on disk archive  Archives DICOM datasets from a source folder into a destination folder scp      Starts an SCP service help     Print this message or the help of the given subcommand(s)
+  print    Parses a single file and prints the DICOM elements to stdout image    Encodes PixelData into a standard image format browse   Browse a DICOM dataset in a text-based user interface index    Manage a database index of DICOM on disk archive  Archives DICOM datasets from a source folder into a destination folder scp      Starts an SCP service scu      Issue commands as an SCU help     Print this message or the help of the given subcommand(s)

 Options: